What to Wear for Engagement Photos: 2026 Style Guide

 Once you've selected your outfits:

-- **Pack a touch-up kit** with lipstick, powder, and any other essentials
+• Pack a touch-up kit with essentials

 Frequently Asked Questions